chindrop/Html-CSS_Capstone/README.md

 ## 📝 License

-This project is [MIT](https://opensource.org/licenses/MIT) licensed.
+This project is free to use as learning purposes.
+For any external content (e.g. logo, images, ...), please contact the proper author and check their license of use.